 Blend the above ingredients with the paddle attachment in a mixer for about 2 minutes.
 Or mix in large bowl by hand.

 Switch to the dough hook attachment and mix in 2 to 3 cups of all purpose flour, ¼ cup at a time, until dough is not sticky and is easy to handle.

 Place dough in greased, large bowl and turn to grease the top.
 Cover and either place in the fridge overnight or set in a warm place to double.

 To use in the morning, gently deflate and cut off 24 golf ball size pieces of dough.

 Shape into rounds and set in two greased 9 x 13 pans to rise in warm place until doubled.
 Setting the pans in a clear plastic bag with an air space for rising is a toasty way to provide a draft free proofing space.

 To use the same day, deflate the dough once it has doubled and cut off dough pieces and shape and let rise as above.

 To bake, preheat oven to 400 and bake 10 – 13 minutes or until golden.
 Recipe makes 24 buns.

-Penny’s Idea of Play Dough
+Variations: Penny’s Idea of Play Dough

 Feel free to experiment with replacing some of the all purpose flour with whole wheat flour or adding flax, sesame or sunflower seeds.
 Or use some of the dough for cinnamon buns and some for dinner buns.